-SR Suntour suspension forks with 100 mm of travel grace the front end of the Giant Fathom, with the slightly higher spec Axon 32 model found on the Fathom 29 1.
-Note this higher spec fork includes a 15 mm “thru-axle” for enhanced stiffness and strength, and adjustable settings for low-speed compression and rebound.
-(Fathom 29 2’s Raidon fork doesn’t have adjustable low-speed compression.)
+Suspension forks with 100 mm of travel grace the front end of the Giant Fathom, with the slightly higher spec Rock Shock Recon RL found on the Fathom 29 1.
+Note this higher spec fork includes a 15 mm “thru-axle” for enhanced stiffness and strength and adjustable settings for low-speed compression and rebound.

-Shimano hydraulic disk brakes – one of the best mountain brakes out there – are included in each build; the slightly more premium M365 models on the Fathom 29 1, and M315 on the Fathom 29 2.
+Shimano hydraulic disk brakes – one of the best mountain brakes out there – are included on Fathom 1; Fathom 2, on the other hand, comes with Tektro HDM 275 brakes.
 Rotor sizes on both bikes are 180 mm front and 160 rear – a worthy combo for stopping the big wheels.

-Wheelsets include Giant XC-2 tubeless rims and Maxxis Ikon 2.2-inch tubeless tires with EXO sidewall protection – a fantastic combination for lightweight performance and upping your personal records.
+Wheelsets include Giant XCT tubeless rims and Maxxis 2.35-inch tubeless tires with EXO sidewall protection – a fantastic combination for lightweight performance and upping your personal records.

-Giant Fathom 29 1 and 2 frames both employ Giant’s ALUXX SL-grade 6061 aluminum alloy with semi-internal cable routing, OverDrive tapered head tube for maximum stiffness and stability, compliance-tuned seat stay junction for a smoother all-day ride and XC-specific geometry with 69-degree head angle for confidently descending steep and rough terrain.
+Giant Fathom 29 1 and 2 frames both employ Giant’s ALUXX SL-grade 6061 aluminum alloy with semi-internal cable routing, OverDrive tapered head tube for maximum stiffness and stability, compliance-tuned seat stays junction for a smoother all-day ride, and XC-specific geometry with a 69-degree head angle for confidently descending steep and rough terrain.